-Cookson Park
+Cookson Park Worcester City of Worcester

 Location: Cookson Park (or Cookson Field) is located on College Hill near Holy Cross.
 Take College Street up the hill and turn West onto Kendig Street.
 (There isn't a street sign at this time, but there is a sign for Cookson Field.)
 The parking lot is at the end of Kendig Street.